dfelinto/blender-manual/manual/addons/rigging/rigify/rig_types/limbs.rst

 Automation Axis (X, Y, Z, None)
    Enables the automation on the selected axis.
 Multiple axis or none can be selected holding :kbd:`Shift-LMB`.
    When enabled the controls of the last bones will copy the rotations from the previous ones.
-   The option is exposed on the controls of the final rig as a Copy Rotation constraint and can be disabled even after rig is generated, or at animation time.
+   The option is accessible in the controls of the final rig as a Copy Rotation constraint and can be disabled even after rig is generated, or at animation time.
 Assign Tweak Layers
    If enabled, allows placing the Tweak controls on different layers from the main controls.